 Transportation Division increased by two (2).
 Two (2) positions were added for additional Transportation Supervisors.

 Mobility Division increased by two (2).
 Two (2) positions added for additional reservation agents.

-Maintenance Division increased by one (1).
+Maintenance Division increased by four (4).
 One (1) position added for a Maintenance Training Instructor.
+Three (3) positions were added for additional Fleet Technicians.